ahmadmayahi/mayahi.net/content/posts/laravel/jwt-with-laravel.md

 ## JwtGuard
 The guard contains the actual Jwt authentication process, what it does simply is reading the bear-token, decodes it, and loads the appropriate user by inspecting the sub claim.

-The sub claim contains the user id, if you take a look at the JwtAuth you’ll see that the user id will be stored in the sub (releatedTo method).
+The sub `claim` contains the user id, if you take a look at the `JwtAuth` you’ll see that the user id will be stored in the sub (releatedTo method).

-Since the token is encrypted by RSA256, only we have the ability to decode it by the private key, so, we’re 100% sure that we can rely on the sub value.
+Since the token is encrypted by `RSA256`, only we have the ability to decode it by the private key, so, we’re 100% sure that we can rely on the sub value.

 ```php
 <?php